o4wcoder/ghostai/README.md

 Ghost AI is an interactive, **AI-powered character** built with **Android + Jetpack Compose + shaders**.
 At its core, Ghost AI combines **conversational AI**, **natural voice synthesis**, and **dynamic visuals** to create a spooky but playful ghost companion.

 - 🧠 **Conversational AI:** The ghost uses the OpenAI API to hold natural back-and-forth conversations.
 Memory mechanisms allow it to stay context-aware within a session, so interactions feel more continuous and personal.
+Ghost reacts visually with eyes and mouth depending on the LLM emotional response.
 - 🎙️ **AI Voice:** ElevenLabs TTS brings the ghost to life with a high-quality, expressive synthetic voice.
 The ghost doesn’t just talk—it *performs*.
+Mutliple voice options to choose from through the settings menu (long press on the screen).
+There is also an option to use OpenAI TTS Voice service if you don't want to pay for ElevenLabs.
+OpenAI TTS is a bit slower with less expressive voices.
 - 🕯️ **Visual FX with Shaders:** The ghost’s body, mist, eyes, and glow are powered by **AGSL shaders**, animated in real-time for floating, blinking, and glowing effects that react to conversation states.
 - 🔄 **STT ↔ AI ↔ TTS Loop:** A smooth pipeline connects speech recognition, AI responses, and voice output, so the ghost can listen, think, and talk naturally—without awkward pauses.